drocheam/optrace/docs/source/usage/image.rst

 **Loading**

-For loading the object the static method ``load`` of the RImage class is used.
+For loading the object the static method :meth:`load <optrace.tracer.r_image.RImage.load>` of the RImage class is used.
 It takes a path and returns the RImage object.

 .. code-block:: python